Statistical Review Country Transition Tracker

 Using data from The Energy Institute Statistical Review of World Energy, the Country Transition Tracker annually assesses progress across a range of energy sector indicators and highlights those nations that are most advanced in decarbonising their energy systems.

 In 2023, at COP28, the first global stocktake was finalised which assessed action taken under the Paris Agreement.
-This was the first indicator of the overall progress made by Parties towards their nationally determined contributions (NDCs).
-While it recognised progress had been made towards the Paris Agreement, it also signalled that efforts have been insufficient to reach long-term targets.
-The outcomes will also provide direction for the next set of NDCs due in 2025.
+This was the first indicator of progress made by Parties towards their nationally determined contributions (NDCs).
+While it recognised progress had been made, it also signalled that efforts have been insufficient to reach long-term targets.
+The results of the stocktake provided direction for the next set of NDCs.

-Conducting the global stocktake is a two-year process scheduled to happen every five years.
-The next global stocktake is not scheduled for release until 2028 and again in 2033 etc.; a level of frequency that allows for just 5 more global stocktakes between now and 2050, the critical date for limiting the rise in global temperatures to around 1.5°C.
+Conducting the global stocktake is a two-year process scheduled to happen every five years and the next set of results are not scheduled for release until 2028 and again in 2033 etc.; a level of frequency that allows for just 5 more global stocktakes between now and 2050, the critical date for limiting the rise in global temperatures to around 1.5°C.

-To provide a more frequent update of energy transition progress, the Energy Institute has created its annual Statistical Review Country Transition Tracker.
-Recognising that the energy transition is not limited to addressing climate change, the Country Transition Tracker uses country-level data contained in the Statistical Review to build a picture of energy transition progress across three broad fronts:
+Updated annually, the EI Country Transition Tracker has been specifically designed to provide users with a more frequent update of energy transition progress.
+Recognising that the energy transition is not limited to addressing climate change, the Country Transition Tracker uses country-level data contained in the Statistical Review to build a picture of energy-specific transition progress across three broad fronts:

 • Greenhouse gas emission reductions